Facilitator-Cards/facilitator-cards/content/blog/zoom-series-why-getting-better-at-zoom-is-worth-the-investment.md

 images = ["/img/blog/facilitation-tips-inbox-insta.png"]
 keywords = []
 photo_cred = ""
-title = "Zoom Series: Why Getting Better at Zoom is Worth the Investment "
+title = "Zoom Series: Why Get Better at Zoom?"

 +++
-## Why Get Better at Zoom?

 Most people associate Zoom with meetings.
 Bad meetings.
 They’re immediately filled with a sense of dread about their time being wasted or having to figure out how to look like they’re paying attention.

 The truth is, a lot of meetings are bad.
 They lack structure, the actual goals are often obfuscated, and they fail to leverage people’s attendance and attention in a way that leaves participants feeling like their presence was meaningful.